CupertinoAlliance/CupertinoAlliance.github.io/content/en/guides/starting-a-micronation/starting-a-micronation.md

 Other communities and sectors may have other standards relating to territory.
 For example, Aerica has a colony on Mars, and Westarctica claims apart of Antarctica.
 Both are respected in their own communities and sectors.
 I recently spoke to Kevin Baugh on this matter, and he wrote a very good quote on this subject:

 “Micronations can be as much about ideals as places, and for most it’s the idea of their nation that matters.
 For example, Obsidia’s entire nation is a rock that their Marshal carries in a case.
 Can she live on that rock?
 No, it’s a symbol, in her case showing that nations are about people, not land.”
 — Kevin Baugh, 2021

 Your territory should represent you and your micronation, and people could judge your nation just by what types of claims you do choose.

 # Symbols
 Symbols represent your micronation.
 Normally, a micronation has a coat of arms or emblem, and a flag.
-Tutorials for designing digital seals, flags and ribbons can be found at: https://micronations.wiki/wiki/Cupertino_Guide/Symbols
+Tutorials for designing digital seals, flags and ribbons can be found at [HERE](https://micronations.wiki/wiki/User:Jaydenfromcanada/CupertinoGuide/Symbols)

 **Rule of tincture**
 This guide uses the term "rule of tincture".
 It began in heraldry (i.e., the study of coat of arms), but its rule can be translated to generally good design.
 The rule is No metal on metal.
 No color on color.